-The unaudited condensed consolidated financial statements and accompanying notes of the Company reflect all adjustments (all of which are normal and recurring in nature) that, in the opinion of management, are necessary for a fair presentation of the interim periods presented.
+The accompanying unaudited condensed consolidated financial statements and accompanying notes of the Company reflect all adjustments (all of which are normal and recurring in nature) that, in the opinion of management, are necessary for a fair presentation of the interim periods presented.
 All intercompany balances and transactions have been eliminated in consolidation.
-The results of operations for the interim periods presented are not necessarily indicative of the results to be expected for any subsequent quarter or for the entire year ending July 31, 2012.
 Certain information and note disclosures normally included in annual financial statements prepared in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP") have been condensed or omitted under the rules and regulations of the Securities and Exchange Commission ("SEC").

-These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and related notes, together with management's discussion and analysis of financial condition and results of operations, presented in the Company's final prospectus filed with the SEC on January 25, 2012 pursuant to Rule 424(b) of the Securities Act of 1933.
-There have been no changes in the Company's significant accounting policies from those that were disclosed in the Company's audited consolidated financial statements for the fiscal year ended July 31, 2011 included in the Company's final prospectus for its IPO.
+These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and related notes, together with management's discussion and analysis of financial condition and results of operations, presented in the Company's final prospectus filed with the SEC on April 19, 2012 pursuant to Rule 424(b) of the Securities Act of 1933.
+There have been no changes in the Company's significant accounting policies from those that were disclosed in the Company's audited consolidated financial statements for the fiscal year ended July 31, 2011 included in the Company's final prospectus for its follow-on offering.